2019-2020 AP Updates - Important Changes

 Exams will be given at Collins Hill High School.
 Exams are only being offered for the courses we offer at CHHS.

-Collins Hill High School is proud to announce it was recognized by the by the Georgia Department of Education in FIVE categories for our Advanced Placement program in 2016:
+Collins Hill High School is proud to announce it was recognized by the Georgia Department of Education in FIVE categories for our Advanced Placement program in 2018:

 AP Access and Support, AP Merit, AP STEM, AP STEM Achievement and AP Humanities!